envoyproxy/dynamic-modules-examples/README.md

 ## Build

+### Rust

-To build and test the modules locally without Envoy, you can use `cargo` to build them.
+To build and test the modules locally without Envoy, you can use `cargo` to build them just like any other Rust project:

 ```
 cargo build --manifest-path rust/Cargo.toml
 cargo test --manifest-path rust/Cargo.toml
 ```

+where `--manifest-path` is not required if you are in the `rust` directory.

+### Envoy + Dynamic Modules Docker Image

 To build the example modules and bundle them with Envoy, simply run